indexmod/indexmod-old/o-leary-sophie.md

 venue: RA
 founder: of the Sophie O'Leary Art
 origin: a British
-profession: artist, founder of “Sophie O'Leary Art", The Curator at Indexmod Encyclopedia in London, living and working in London
+profession: artist, founder of “Sophie O'Leary Art", The Curator at Indexmod in London, living and working in London
 photo: Sophie in 1978 in Farnham, Surrey; Sophie in 2014 at Avebury, Wiltshire; Laser and Bubble, Linocut, 2015; Morley Gallery, Lambeth, London.
 Summer 2015
 photographer: Michael O'Leary
 source: O'Leary's family archives